China gives tax breaks on Hong Kong-Shanghai stock link

 "I have to say, this is not bad," said Brian Ingram, chief investment officer at Ping An Russell Investments in Shanghai, in reaction to the announcement.

-He pointed out that the MOF's mention of the risk of "unfair tax policy" suggested regulators want to give QFII and RQFII formal equal treatment with participants in the stock connect program.
+He pointed out that the MOF's mention of the risk of "unfair tax policy" suggested regulators want to give QFII and RQFII formal equal treatment with participants in the stock connect programme.

 "This can definitely be a positive boost for participation in the A-share market," Ingram said.